RonIovine/pshell/README.md

 command line arguments, similar to command line shell processing.

 #### Getting started
-The following sections describe an overview os getting started with the basic features of the framework.
+The following sections describe an overview of getting started with the basic features of the framework.

 #### Installation
 All of the included binaries should work for most modern x86_64 based Linux systems as-is.
 They have